Juanita Nielsen: Early career and marriage

-She worked at Mark Foy's as a glove model from 1953 until she travelled overseas in 1959.
+Prior to her publishing career Juanita worked at Mark Foy's as a glove model from 1953 until she travelled overseas in 1959.
 In 1962, she married a Danish merchant seaman Jorgen Fritz Nielsen in Kobe, Japan, but the marriage ended in divorce in 1967.

 Nielsen returned to Sydney in 1965 after living abroad and ran a fashion boutique at Mark Foy's for about five years.

 Publishing career

-Nielsen's father, in the early 1970s, bought her a home at 202 Victoria Street, in the Sydney locality of Kings Cross, and a local newspaper called NOW.
+In the early 1970s, Nielsen's father bought her a home at 202 Victoria Street, in the Sydney locality of Kings Cross, and a local newspaper called NOW.

 She published NOW fortnightly from her home with the assistance of her business partner, David Farrell.
 Nielsen modelled fashions and hairstyles for the newspaper.

 Victoria Street development

-Frank William Theeman (1913-1989) an Austrian Australia developerformed property development firm "Victoria Point Pty Ltd" and planned to redevelop the heritage Victoria Street, Kings Cross.
+Frank William Theeman (born Franz Wilhelm Thiemann, 1913-1989), an Austrian Australian developer, formed property development firm "Victoria Point Pty Ltd" and planned to redevelop the heritage precinct of Victoria Street, Kings Cross.
 Three 45-storey apartment buildings and a 15-storey office block were planned, therefore necessitating the demolition of all existing buildings.
 The Kings Cross community campaigned against the development, and successfully lobbied the Builders Labourers' Federation (BLF) to impose a green ban on the site in 1972.
 Supported by the BLF, the residents of Victoria Street refused to leave their houses.
 Nielsen used her newspaper to publicise the issue.
 As a member of the Victoria Street Ratepayers Association, Nielsen also lodged an objection to the development proposal with the local council.
 BLF leader and prominent Communist Party figure Jack Mundey described Nielsen as an "upper class" person who was initially disapproving of unionism, communism, and squatting, but became more sympathetic.

 In July 1973, Kings Cross resident Arthur King was kidnapped by two unidentified men, who put him in the boot of their car.
 King was driven to a motel outside the city and held for three days before being released near the Venus Room in Kings Cross.
 King quit as the head of the residents' action group and immediately moved out of the area.
 Distrustful of police because of recent harassment, he did not tell the truth about his disappearance until 1977.
 There is evidence that Kings Cross nightclub manager James McCartney "Jim" Anderson was involved with the kidnapping.